Amazon Advertising Bible: ins and outs from a PPC evangelist

 How to evaluate the performance of a Sponsored Brands campaign

-To audit its impact on the business, you must check the impressions generated.
+To audit its impact on the business, you must check the impressions generated first.

 Here is what you should ask yourself while looking at its stats:

-Am I satisfied with the volume of impressions?
-Sponsored Brands campaigns tend not to perform well when they are not set up correctly.
-If your ad is not showing up to enough users, you probably have an issue with your targeting.
+• Am I satisfied with the volume of impressions?
+If you are not generating enough impressions, you probably have an issue with your targeting or bids.

 To take the analysis one step further, you should compare your business’s total Amazon sales with a previous period.